 To maintain the privacy of your personal information, PTIN holders can update contact information.

-Legitimate IRS emails regarding PTIN issues are sent from two email addresses: email@example.com and TaxPro_PTIN@irs.gov.
+Legitimate IRS emails regarding PTIN issues are sent from two email addresses: email@example.com and Taxpros@ptin.irs.gov.
 The IRS is aware of malicious emails attempting to spoof these email addresses.
 Pay careful attention to whether an email is actually from one of these addresses.
-If you feel that you have received a suspicious phishing email, follow the directions found here.
+You can report suspicious phishing emails at our Report Phishing and Online Scams page.

 If you receive email solicitations from other organizations and they are unwanted, the Federal Trade Commission, Bureau of Consumer Protection provides guidance on whether an email or other contact violates the CAN-SPAM Act of 2003 and how to report violations.